dddrrreee/cs49n-20spr/labs/README.md

 are quick (< 60 minutes), some are longer.

   0. [blink](0-blink/): get everyone up to speed and all necessary software installed.
+By the end you'll be able to compile the code for the pi and blink a light.

+  1. [gpio](1-gpio/): You'll write your own
-You do the usual `blink` program by writing your own GPIO implementations based on the Broadcom document GPIO description.
+     GPIO implementations based on the Broadcom document GPIO description and use it to implement the LED in the previous lab and a touch sensor.

-  1. [cross-check](1-cross-check/): you will use read-write logging to verify that your GPIO code is equivalent to everyone else's.
+  2. [cross-check](2-cross-check/): you will use read-write logging to verify that your GPIO code is equivalent to everyone else's.
      If one person got the code right, everyone will have it right.